gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-text-html.md

 [covered perspective projection](webgl-3d-perspective.html).

-Up through that example we learned how to use matrices, how to multiply them, and how to apply a projection matrix to convert them to clipspace.
-We pass all of that to our shader and it multiplies vertices in local space and converts them to clipspace.
+Up through that example we learned how to use matrices, how to multiply them, and how to apply a projection matrix to convert them to clip space.
+We pass all of that to our shader and it multiplies vertices in local space and converts them to clip space.
 We can do all the math ourselves in JavaScript as well.
-Then we can multiply clipspace (-1 to +1) into pixels and use that to position the div.
+Then we can multiply clip space (-1 to +1) into pixels and use that to position the div.

     gl.drawArrays(...);